 We frequently receive calls and emails from clients who are buying or selling a business in South Carolina and have last-minute questions about the employment-law consequences of the transaction.
 A myriad of employment laws may apply to the purchase or sale of a business, like the WARN Act, COBRA notices, and the FMLA.
 Buying or selling a business is one of the largest financial decisions a person makes, can involve a substantial amount of risk, and should not be taken lightly.
-This journal entry will cover some of the broader employment law topics concerning buying or selling a business in South Carolina, but nothing can take the place of consulting with an experienced employment lawyer.
+This journal entry will cover some of the broader employment law topics concerning buying or selling a business in South Carolina, but nothing can take the place of consulting with an experienced labor attorney.

 Employees of the Business